Honeywell International Inc. (HON) Shares Up Despite Recent Market Volatility

 BofA Securities gave a rating of “Buy” to HON, setting the target price at $210 in the report published on July 11th of the previous year.

-During the last 5 trading sessions, HON fell by -0.29%, which changed the moving average for the period of 200-days by +0.48% in comparison to the 20-day moving average, which settled at $198.95.
-In addition, Honeywell International Inc. saw -9.26% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, HON rose by +2.39%, which changed the moving average for the period of 200-days by -1.01% in comparison to the 20-day moving average, which settled at $198.14.
+In addition, Honeywell International Inc. saw -8.05% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading